 How Does Teeth Whitening Work?

 Teeth typically discolor over time.
-There are many factors that contribute to the discoloration including lifestyle habits, taking certain types of medicines and even just natural wear.
-Palo Alto Oral Health can help to eliminate tooth discoloration, giving you back a brighter smile.
-However, how exactly does teeth whitening work?
+There are many factors that contribute to tooth discoloration including lifestyle habits, taking certain types of medicines and even just natural wear.
+Palo Alto Oral Health can help to eliminate tooth discoloration, giving you back a brighter smile!
+Teeth whitening is just one of the many cosmetic dental services we offer.
+Keep reading to find out how our Palo Alto teeth whitening works.

 Intrinsic Vs. Extrinsic Stains